kannibalox/pyrosimple/docs/advanced.md

 ### Testing Your Configuration

-After having completed your configuration, you\'re ready to **test it, by following these steps**:
+After having completed your configuration, you're ready to **test it, by following these steps**:

 1. Execute `rm ~/.pyroscope/run/pyrotorque` to **prevent the watchdog